SAP-archive/cloud-s4-sdk-book/README.md

 ![Service bindings in the deployment descriptor manifest.yml](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/docs/pictures/manifest.PNG)

 ### Create destination endpoints
-Next, we will create destination endpoint to connect to the S/4HANA mock server and to the language detection APIs on SAP API Business Hub.
+Next, we will create a destination endpoint to connect to the S/4HANA mock server.
 You can find the configuration of the destination endpoints on the level of your subaccount by choosing Connectivity -> Destinations.
 Then, you can create a new destination endpoint by choosing "New Destination".